rmant7/MatterOfChoice/README.md

 # Matter of Choice API

-This API offers two primary interaction methods:
+This API offers a primary interaction method:
 1. Via a Flask development server.
-2. By directly executing the `game.py` script.

 ## Project Setup